bitcanon/visonicalarm/README.md

 $ pip3 install visonicalarm
 ```

-## Code examples
+## Basics
 ### Setup
-Use the same settings you are using to login to the Visonic-GO app.
+Use the same settings you are using to login to the Visonic-Go app.
 ```python
 from visonic import alarm